 Political views

-Carlos Menem in Argentina.
+During the nineties, Diego Maradona supported the presidency of Carlos Menem in Argentina.
 In more recent years, Maradona has shown more sympathy to left-wing ideologies.
 He became friends with Fidel Castro while in treatment in Cuba.
 He has a portrait of Castro tattooed on his left leg and one of Ernesto "Che" Guevara on his right arm.[25]

 Maradona is also a supporter of Venezuelan President Hugo Chávez.
 In 2005 he visited Venezuela with the specific aim of meeting Chávez, who received him in Miraflores.
 After this meeting Maradona claimed that he had come with the aim of meeting a "great man" ("un grande" in Spanish) but he had met instead a gigantic man ("un gigante" in Spanish, meaning he was more than great).
 "I believe in Chávez, I am Chávista.
 Everything Fidel does, everything Chávez does, for me is the best."[26]